openwallet-foundation/tac/docs/governance/maintainer-inactivity.md

 Maintainers who have been moved to emeritus status may return to active status when their activity within the project resumes and the current maintainers of the project approve their reactivation.

 A OpenWallet Foundation Foundation staff member will provide a report (or maintain an automated means to generate a report) of the most recent GitHub tracked actions for contributors at regular intervals to the TAC.
 It will be the TAC's responsibility to act on the data.

+## Credits

+This document is based on the [Hyperledger Foundation's Inactivity policy](https://toc.hyperledger.org/governing-documents/inactivity.html)